cleosson/DataScienceSpecialization/getting-cleanning-data-peer-assessement/Codebook.md

 These signals were used to estimate variables of the feature vector for each pattern:  '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+ A Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

     tBodyAcc-XYZ
     tGravityAcc-XYZ
     tBodyAccJerk-XYZ